mrrasmussendk/utilityaits/README.md

-# Utility AI
+# Utility Cortex

-A TypeScript implementation of a Utility AI system for intelligent decision-making and action selection.
+A TypeScript implementation of a Utility Cortex (Utility AI) system for intelligent decision-making and action selection.

 ## Overview

-Utility AI is a decision-making framework that scores potential actions based on multiple considerations, allowing agents to make contextually-aware choices.
+Utility Cortex is a decision-making framework that scores potential actions based on multiple considerations, allowing agents to make contextually-aware choices.
 This library provides a flexible orchestration system that evaluates proposals through sensors, eligibility checks, and utility calculations.

 ## Core Concepts